Take Part

 ❌ Vaccines

 If you are intending to volunteer in Ecuador you should seek medical advice before starting your social journey.
-Check your required vaccinations for Ecuador (Yellow Fever, Tetanus, etc.).
+Check your required vaccinations for Ecuador.

 Requirements to take part of this opportunity